Every day is a “No TV” day

 “But then what do you do all day!
 How do you spend the evening!
 What can you do without TV!
 Don’t you watch any movies?
 What about relaxing?”

 I explain that I have a TV and a DVD player, and once a week or so, in a scheduled slot, I watch a movie of my choice, and that’s it.
 Some weeks, it goes up to two movies.
 That’s, like between 2 to 4.5 hours of watching time a week.

 “But I mean,” the neighbor continues, “Why?
 How do you spend the evening!”

 Fact is, I have seen what a TV does, at least to me.
 You put it on, determined you will watch only one program, but that is not so nice, so there is channel surfing, and then another program, and then some news looping, and the TV remains on.
 And sure enough, that is how one ends up spending the evening.

 As for how I spend the time when I don’t watch TV, here’s how: there are lots of things one can do at home instead, and my favorite are books and jigsaws.
-If I can manage to go out, then I enjoy the deliciously deserted Cubbon park when there’s a one-day match, and in place of evening serials, I get myself some evening life at Sankhey tank…
+If I can manage to go out, then I enjoy long walks along roads deserted because of one-day cricket matches…

 (Above: indicative pictures of some activities on which I waste the time I should have spent watching TV).

 So no, I don’t need a no-TV day.
 Every day is a no-TV day for me.
 And I’m not living in an isolated jungle.
 It is possible to live without a TV connection and not be an absolute savage, really(or at least I assume I am not a savage).